from May 8, 2018 to June 23, 2018

-He also puts the spotlight on the Spanish dictatorship.
-Following his line of work 1968: EL fuego de las ideas, the artist recovers forgotten pictures, in this case from the spanish dictatorship and intervenes them.
+On the other hand, he puts the Spanish dictatorship in the spotlight.
+Following his line of work 1968: El fuego de las ideas, the artist recovers forgotten pictures, in this case from the spanish dictatorship and intervenes them.

 Memory works connects part of the artist's former work El puente de la memoria with new works created exclusively for this exhibition.

-Brodsky works in order to bring grey pictures back to life and make the more real.
-With his work, he brings the expectator back to the time when they were taken.
+Brodsky works in order to bring grey pictures back to life and make them more real.
+With his work, he brings the spectator back to the time when they were taken.
 Demostrations led by those who, not long ago, saw the future clearly and considered every subversion act as the awakening of society.